kiran-sumant/ObsidianKM/Academic/Literature Notes/Protein O-fucosylation structure and function.md

 > >[!quote]-
 > >Loss of _Pofut1_ causes embryonic lethality with defects in [somite](https://www.sciencedirect.com/topics/biochemistry-genetics-and-molecular-biology/somite "Learn more about somite from ScienceDirect's AI-generated Topic Pages"), [neural tube](https://www.sciencedirect.com/topics/biochemistry-genetics-and-molecular-biology/neural-tube "Learn more about neural tube from ScienceDirect's AI-generated Topic Pages"), heart, and [blood vessel development](https://www.sciencedirect.com/topics/biochemistry-genetics-and-molecular-biology/angiogenesis "Learn more about blood vessel development from ScienceDirect's AI-generated Topic Pages"), similar to _Notch1_ knockout.
 Similar loss of Notch function is seen in _O-fut1_ (_POFUT1_ homolog in flies) mutants in flies.
 Loss of _Pofut2_ in mice causes early embryo lethality resulting from abnormalities in [gastrulation](https://www.sciencedirect.com/topics/biochemistry-genetics-and-molecular-biology/gastrulation "Learn more about gastrulation from ScienceDirect's AI-generated Topic Pages") and axis elongation, similar to _Adamts9_ mutants

-> [!example] NOTCH1 signalling
+> [!statement] NOTCH1 signalling
-> - Elongation/extension of fucose with other glycans ==not essential== for Notch function, but for **modulating notch signalling**.
+> Elongation/extension of fucose with other glycans ==not essential== for Notch function, but for **modulating notch signalling**.
 > >[!quote]-
-> >Reduced [Notch signaling](https://www.sciencedirect.com/topics/biochemistry-genetics-and-molecular-biology/notch-signaling-pathway "Learn more about Notch signaling from ScienceDirect's AI-generated Topic Pages") in Fringe mutants provides evidence that extension of the _O_-fucose with GlcNAc is not essential for Notch function, but rather is important for modulating Notch signaling.
+> >Reduced [Notch signalling](https://www.sciencedirect.com/topics/biochemistry-genetics-and-molecular-biology/notch-signaling-pathway "Learn more about Notch signaling from ScienceDirect's AI-generated Topic Pages") in Fringe mutants provides evidence that extension of the _O_-fucose with GlcNAc is not essential for Notch function, but rather is important for modulating Notch signalling.
 Fringe mutations in flies affects a subset of Notch functions, especially in formation of the wing [[25](https://www.sciencedirect.com/science/article/pii/S0959440X18301532?via%3Dihub#bib0125)].
-Mutations in either mouse or human _Lfng_/_LFNG_ show skeletal defects consistent with reduced Notch signaling, but are less severe than _Pofut1_ or _Notch1_ mutants.
+Mutations in either mouse or human _Lfng_/_LFNG_ show skeletal defects consistent with reduced Notch signalling, but are less severe than _Pofut1_ or _Notch1_ mutants.

-> [!important]
->
+> [!statement]
+> Some protein functions are shown to be more dependent on protein function than others
-> > [!warning]-
+> >[!quote]-
+> >... both _Pofut2_ and _Adamts9_-null mice are embryonic lethal, but loss of _B3GLCT_ in PPS is not.
+Since ADAMTS9 is modified with the Glucoseβ1-3Fucose [disaccharide](https://www.sciencedirect.com/topics/biochemistry-genetics-and-molecular-biology/disaccharide "Learn more about disaccharide from ScienceDirect's AI-generated Topic Pages") [[49](https://www.sciencedirect.com/science/article/pii/S0959440X18301532?via%3Dihub#bib0245)], this suggests that ADAMTS9 function is more-dependent on POFUT2 than B3GLCT.